 Try it for Free

-- The next step you have to do is get your USB cable, plug it into your iPhone, and connect it to your computer.
-Once the tool recognizes your iPhone, choose the "iOS System Recovery" option and tap the "Start" button.
+The next step you have to do is get your USB cable, plug it into your iPhone, and connect it to your computer.
+Wait for the tool to recognize your iPhone.
+And Then, choose the "iOS System Recovery" option and tap the "Start" button.

 Method 3: Fix iPhone Stuck in DFU Mode – iTunes (data loss)